MonetDB/monetdb-php-old/README.txt

  - examples/simple_query.php - an example of php+monetdb in action

- - INSTALL - note about installing and using the native interface
+ - INSTALL.txt - note about installing and using the native interface

- - TODO: list of pending tasks.
+ - TODO.txt: list of pending tasks.

 == Benchmark ==